LUGGPublic/CG_Labs/README.rst

-The project contains the needed files for GLAD and lodepng, and it will download assimp, Dear ImGui, GLM and GLFW if they are not found on your computer, so you only need to make sure that CMake is installed on your computer.
+The project contains the needed files for GLAD and lodepng, and it will download assimp, Dear ImGui, GLM and GLFW if they are not found on your computer, so you only need to make sure that CMake and Git are installed on your computer.

 An OpenGL 4.1 context is created by the project.
 You could possibly lower that to an OpenGL 3.3 context, but it is not supported.